ThomasMBury/personal-website-hugo/content/home/experience.md

     date_end: '2021-12-31'
     description: |2-
         - Wrote code to simulate and analyse mathematical models for birdsong.
-        - Created figures to feature in the book "Parasitic Oscillations" by Dr. Madhur Anand published by Penguin Random House.
+        - Created figures to feature in the book "Parasitic Oscillations" by Dr. Madhur Anand, published by Penguin Random House.

   - title: Doctoral Researcher